SoonerSafe Frequently Asked Questions

 6. Q. If my application is selected, what will I need to do to receive my rebate?

-A. You will need to complete the following three steps: 1.) confirm your participation on SoonerSafe.com; 2.) have a safe room installed on your property following the guidelines in the SoonerSafe Rules and Regulations; 3.) submit the required documentation to OEM by September 30, 2012 (see question 8 for more information on what documentation is required).
+A. You will need to complete the following three steps: 1.) confirm your participation on SoonerSafe.com within 30 days of the notice you have been selected; 2.) have a safe room installed on your property following the guidelines in the SoonerSafe Rules and Regulations; 3.) submit the required documentation to OEM by the deadline associated with your grant (see question 8 for more information on what documentation is required).

 7. Q. If my application is selected, how long do I have to get my safe room installed?